 For the territories, the required standard information on paper is converted to electronic format at Statistics Canada.

 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

-The population estimates used for the calculation of 2013 mortality rates are the July 1, 2013 postcensal estimates released in September, 2016.
+The population estimates used in the calculation of 2018 annual mortality rates are the July 1, 2018 postcensal estimates released in January, 2019.

 Provinces and territories that supply machine-readable data carry out edits (edit validation and data consistency) before transmitting their data, based on standard edit specifications prepared by Statistics Canada.
-Health Statistics Division has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
+The Centre for Population Health Data has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
 More extensive edit routines are applied to the data by Statistics Canada to ascertain completeness and quality of the data.
 After the preparation of a preliminary data file, verification tables are prepared for data review by the registries and Statistics Canada (for example, distributions, large changes, percentage and number of unknowns, outliers and changes in the relative composition).